top of page

 MISSION

-NASLEE supports early childhood state leaders to connect, learn, and exercise their collective influence to improve outcomes for all young children.
-Together as members, we focus on prenatal to grade 3 initiatives to strengthen policy, advance research, and drive best practices in the field with an equity lens.
+NASLEE supports state leaders in early education to connect, learn, and exercise their collective influence to improve outcomes for all young children.
+Together as members, we focus on prenatal through grade 3 initiatives to strengthen policy, advance research, and drive best practices in the field.

 Diverse group of people having a conversation around a table.